Raw 1939 Plymouth Pickup Draws Power From Radial Airplane Engine

 Fitting 757 ci 300-horsepower Jacobs radial engine inside Plymouth pickup’s engine bay was no easy street, though.
 Airplane engine was already way too robust, plus it was designed to run a propeller.
 Corns first scrapped pickup’s rusty framework and replaced it with an extended custom tube chassis.
 New chassis itself was cut and welded for hours and hours before it was finally able to fit the huge mill.
 Another problem was the transmission.
 Turbo 400 automatic and narrowed Franklin quick-change rearend sound good enough, but mating them to propeller engine is no mean feat.
 It’s a feat that took some engineering, guile, and spare parts which Corns have in abundance at their scrapyard.
 In short, the propeller shaft is mated to custom cogged pulley which, itself is connected to a custom driveshaft.
 This driveshaft heads toward the tranny where it meets a 1970 Chevelle pinion and various old Ford bearings which spin the 12-inch torque convertor.

 Corns designed Plymouth Air with purpose to race at Bonneville, but never went there.
 This doesn’t mean that their peculiar truck went unnoticed.
 It managed to pick a few rewards, and even got noticed by people from aircraft industry like former CEO of Cessna and VP at Lockheed Martin.
 This can only mean that they’ve done a terrific job.
-Video below shows how it looks like when 300-horsepower radial aircraft engine gets started.
+Video below shows how the 1939 Plymouth Truck looks when the 300-horsepower radial aircraft engine gets started.